mlcommons/dynabench/new_builder_evaluation/readme.md

 ### Creating ECS cluster <a name="cluster"></a>

-Create and ECS cluster with 2 subnets, a new VPC and a new security group.
+Create an ECS cluster with 2 subnets, a new VPC and a new security group.
 Make sure you store the name of your cluster and name of the 2 subnets because you have to add them to the .env file example variables names: